+a.
 The recipient or pass-through entity must require all subrecipients, including lower tier subrecipients, to comply with the terms and conditions of a DOC financial assistance award, including applicable provisions of the OMB Uniform Guidance (2 C.F.R.
 Part 200), and all associated Terms and Conditions set forth herein.
-See 2 C.F.R. § 200.101(b)(1) (Applicability), which describes the applicability of 2 C.F.R.
-Part 200 to various types of Federal awards and §§ 200.330-332 (Subrecipient monitoring and management).
+See 2 C.F.R. § 200.101(b)(2) (Applicability to different types of Federal awards), which describes the applicability of 2 C.F.R.
+Part 200 to various types of Federal awards and §§ 200.331-333 (Subrecipient monitoring and management).